krmbzds/gmvault/README.md

+# gmvault-dmr: Patched to allow custom google client ids and keys to work around the recent problem where access is denied using oauth2
+The google_credentials.ini file or command-line parameters '--google-client-id= and --google-secret=' can be passed

 Gmvault is a tool for backing up your gmail account and never lose email correspondence.
 Gmvault is open source and under GNU-AGPL-3.0.